 The plugin saves its so-called packages.
 These are zipped up versions of your website and database.
 Since you haven’t created any yet, the list is empty.
 Time to change that.
 Click Create New in the upper right corner to get going.

-- Archive — In this section you may exclude both files and parts of the database from being migrated.
-Use this if you have good reasons to do so.
+- Archive — In this section, you may exclude both files and parts of the database from being migrated.
+Use this if you have good reasons.

 - Installer — You can fill in the database information of your new server environment.
 This is also part of the later set-up so you can ignore it for the moment.